couple at Oracle Park for a San Francisco Giants baseball game

 There’s so much to do in the park, you’ll have to pick your pleasure.
 You’ll find the de Young Museum here, along with the Japanese Tea Garden, the oldest public Japanese garden in the United States, as well as lakes, playgrounds, trails, meadows, and even resident bison.

-16. Get Your Mamma Mia on in North Beach
+16. Get Your Italian Food Fix in North Beach

 New York has Little Italy; San Francisco has North Beach, a lively red-sauce-and-garlic-scented neighborhood with Italian flags painted on lampposts and streets dotted with trattorias, espresso bars, pizza joints, and cultural landmarks.